 5) Stop subsidising large landowners to maximise production productivity.
-Scrap all existing farm subsidies and introduce a completely new system that only rewards environmental beneficial behaviours and actions.
-Provide specific help to sheep, cattle and dairy farmers to diversify.
+Scrap all existing farm subsidies and introduce a completely new system that rewards environmental beneficial behaviours and actions.
+Provide help to sheep, cattle and dairy farmers to diversify.

 6) Give tax breaks to community tourism projects to share the benefits of tourism more widely.
 At present mass tourism is dominated by multi-national companies with the benefits and profits transferring elsewhere.
 If the local community benefits from tourism then they are more likely to work to protect the wider environment that tourism depends on.